-100 % RENEWABLE ENERGY markets that are best suited for market entry.
+100 % RENEWABLE ENERGY by existing employees - is to identify the foreign markets that are best suited for market entry.
 Setting up local branches, employing own local staff and local project development will only begin once the final market entry decision has been made.
 This approach will improve the chances of success for developing the market while reducing the risk of misallocating resources.